Trade Forex Trading

 Determine Your Schedule

 The type of trader you are determines your forex schedule.
 If you don't have a lot of time to watch the market then a longer term style would suit you best.
-If on the other hand you have a lot of time to watch the market then you might decide to set a day trading schedule where you open trade transactions during the most active market hours.
-The above chart shows the best GMT times to be in the market - from around 800 GMT and 1800 GMT.
+If on the other hand you have got a lot of time to watch the market then you may decide to set a intraday trading schedule where you open trades during the most active market hours.
+The above chart shows the best GMT times to be trading in the market - from around 800 GMT & 1800 GMT.

 Determine your time frame for your strategy

-To set up a schedule you need to determine your chart time frame.
-Try using different chart time frames until you find the most suitable and comfortable chart timeframe to use in accordance with your forex schedule.
+To establish a trading schedule, it is essential to determine your chart time frame.
+Experiment with various chart time frames until you identify the one that is most suitable and comfortable for your forex schedule.

-Test your strategy on a practice demo account for a period of time.
-Keep track of every trade transaction and monitor the progress of your schedule.
-Try to analyze what times are most profitable for your strategy.
+Test your strategy on a demo account for a specified duration.
+Keep a record of each trade and monitor the progress of your schedule.
+Attempt to analyze and interpret which times yield the highest profitability for your trading strategy.

-Your strategy should be specified on the plan that you use.
+Your strategy should be specified on the trading plan that you use.